Measurement of the lifetime and $\Lambda$ separation energy of $^{3}_{\Lambda}\mathrm H$: The ALICE Collaboration

 The systematic uncertainties on \BL originate from (1) the \hyp selection and the signal extraction, (2) the uncertainty on $\delta_{\Lambda}$, and (3) the uncertainty on the ALICE material budget.
-The first contribution is computed using the same method as for the lifetime analysis and amounts to $\pm$ 33 keV.
-The uncertainty on $\delta_{\Lambda}$ takes into account a 13 keV shift observed by repeating the $\Lambda$ mass measurement with standard linear selections.
-Finally, the systematic contribution due to the uncertainty on the ALICE material budget is computed by varying the material budget in the MC by its uncertainty and repeating the analysis.
-For each variation the \BL is recomputed resulting in a systematic uncertainty of 8 keV.
+The first contribution is computed using the same method as for the lifetime analysis and amounts to $\pm$ 29 keV.
+The uncertainty on $\delta_{\Lambda}$ takes into account a 60 keV shift observed by repeating the mass measurement for $\Lambda$ and $\overline{\Lambda}$ with different magnetic field polarities.
+Finally, the systematic contribution due to the uncertainty of the ALICE material budget is computed by varying the material budget in the MC sample by its uncertainty and repeating the analysis.
+The \BL is recomputed for each variation, resulting in a systematic uncertainty of 8 keV.
 The systematic uncertainty is taken as the sum in quadrature of the three contributions.
-For both the determination of the mean lifetime of the \hyp and its \BL, the contribution from the knowledge of the magnetic field is considered by performing the analysis separately for positive and negative polarities of the solenoidal magnet.
+For the determination of the mean lifetime of the \hyp and its \BL, the contribution from the knowledge of the magnetic field is considered by performing the analysis separately for positive and negative polarities of the solenoidal magnet.
 As the analyses with the two polarities returned results statistically compatible with each other, no further systematic uncertainty is added.

-For both the lifetime and the \BL analyses, other potential sources of systematic uncertainty were tested such as the input \pt and \ct shape of \hyp in the Monte Carlo sample, the BDT hyperparameters, the discrepancy between BDT and linear selections, and the \hyp reconstruction algorithm, all resulting in a non-significant contribution.
+For both the lifetime and the \BL analyses, other potential sources of systematic uncertainty were tested, such as the input \pt and \ct shape of \hyp in the Monte Carlo sample, the BDT hyperparameters, the discrepancy between BDT and linear selections, and the \hyp reconstruction algorithm, all resulting in a non-significant contribution.

 The measurements for the \hyp and \antihyp lifetime and \BL obtained with this analysis are